opengeospatial/HY_Features/HY_Features_primer/HY_Features_Primer.md

 <div class="footer2">1</div>

-HY_Features is a conceptual model describing surface hydrology features and their relationships
+HY_Features is a conceptual model describing hydrology features and their relationships

 - The model describes hydrology specific feature types, e.g. catchments, drainage networks, rivers, lakes and waterbodies.
 - Defined in the Unified Modeling Language (UML).
 - All features "specialize" a general HY_HydroFeature.
 - HY_Features models hydrologic units and waterbodies.
+- Focus is on surface water features and the networks they form.

 ***
 <div class="iu">